-More and more organizations and industries are using Big Data to make smart, data-driven decisions.
+Organizations and industries everywhere are using Big Data to make smart, data-driven decisions.
 Sustainability is no exception, but how much are you measuring when it comes to your employee sustainability programs?

-If you’re just transforming your employee sustainability program to be more data-driven, take a look at these five essential building blocks in order to create a successful data-driven program.
+If you are transforming your employee sustainability program to be more data-driven, take a look at these five building blocks.

 - Know your data’s purpose.
 Collecting large amounts of data takes a lot of time, effort, and resources, but will lead to little reward without an end goal in mind.
 Think about why you want to implement, or shift to, a data-driven employee sustainability program?
 Maybe you want to understand what types of causes resonate with your employees the most, or you want to increase participation in existing sustainability programs.
 Establishing goals at the start will help guide your data strategy.

 - Make S.M.A.R.T goals.
 Once you’ve come to a consensus on the purpose of collecting and analyzing data, you need to chart your path by setting goals.
 We like the SMART goal philosophy because it forces you to create quantifiable and realistic goals.
 These goals will also help you narrow your focus on the data that you need to collect in order to measure success.
 If your goal is to have a 40 percent open rate on employee sustainability program communications, you know that open rates are where to put that focus.

 - Take the time to benchmark.
 You may be eager to jump into data collection and reporting, but one of the first steps is to create your baseline.
 In order to measure improvements and change, it’s vital to know where you’re starting.
 Look at past data to analyze trends and standards in order to establish your baseline.
 With that understanding, you can move forward with seeing how various decisions and changes affect your sustainability programs.